Stephen-Arsenault/compact-mac-video-output/README.md

 [Modest Googling](https://allpeople.com/james+baker_power-r-inc_1C-us) indicates the company also employed a Kevin Connelly, who lists himself as a Lead Electronic Technician, but it appears it was nearly a decade after the release of the model in my posession.
+Copies of their early website is available on [wayback machine](https://web.archive.org/web/19981206112312/http://www.powerr.com/).

 # What is it?
 <a href="https://github.com/Stephen-Arsenault/compact-mac-video-output/blob/main/images/Power%20R%202702%20(unmodified).jpg?raw=true"><img align="left" width="300" height="400" src="https://github.com/Stephen-Arsenault/compact-mac-video-output/blob/main/images/Power%20R%202702%20(unmodified).jpg?raw=true" style="margin-right: 1em; margin-bottom: 1em;"></a>